linode/developers/README.md

 The guides live in the `source` folder.
 The articles are written in a superset of Markdown named kramdown.
 Please refer to [this guide](http://kramdown.gettalong.org/quickref.html) for an overview of its syntax.

 `source` is a git repo.
-Once we go live, you'll want remotes for both Github and GitHub.
+Once we go live, you'll want remotes for Github.
 [This site](http://rogerdudler.github.io/git-guide/) is a great resource for understanding git workflows.

 ## Metadata